Denmark seeks names of HSBC Swiss account holders

 Reports that HSBC helped customers evade tax stem from a leaked list of account holders obtained by the International Consortium of Investigative Journalists (ICIJ).

-The list included 329 Danes who had 4.8 billion crowns (480 million pounds) in Swiss accounts, said newspaper Politiken, which had access to the data.
+The list included 329 Danes who had 4.8 billion crowns ($730 million) in Swiss accounts, said newspaper Politiken, which had access to the data.
 But although the list was shared by French authorities with other countries, Denmark had not asked for a copy.

 The Danish tax ministry confirmed that an agency reporting to it was responsible for requesting such documents and that it had not done so at the time.